-After the announcement of the discovery of what might be the oldest instrument in the world, I felt quite inspired to research it and try to bring a semblance of it to my customers.
+After the announcement of the discovery of what might be the oldest instrument in the world, I felt quite inspired to look into it and try to bring a semblance of it to my customers.
 The original flute was found in a cave in Germany and said to be around 35,000 years old, when Europe was first being populated during the Ice Age.
 Mammoth relics were found in the same layers the flute was found.

 Erik the Flutemaker